ecnepsnai/otto/docs/introduction.md

 You can run the client with no configuration options and it will listen to `localhost:8080`.
 See the server documentation for more information on starting the server software.

 Once the server is running, access the URL and log in using the default credentials of `admin` and `admin`.
-A warning will appear at the top as long as you're logged in using these exact credentials, so we recommend changing that right away from the menu in the top right.
+You will have to change your password the first time you log in.

 **Warning:** Do not expose the Otto web interface to the internet.